 Performing Arts Building, Room A407

-The Computer Game Design Program offers all course work designated GAME in the Courses chapter of this catalog.
+The Film and Video Studies Program offers all course work designated FAVS in the Courses chapter of this catalog.

 The university requires all students to complete at least one course designated “writing intensive” in their majors at the 300 level or above.
-Students in the BFA in computer game design fulfill this requirement by successfully completing GAME 332.
+Students seeking a BA in film and video studies fulfill this requirement by completing THR 482.